cugu/afro/README.md

 ## Usage

-AFRO needs a raw volume as input.
-The volume can be extracted from a disk image as described below.
+AFRO needs to know the start of the APFS partition.
+The partition can be found out as described below.

 ### Export partition